maybe-finance/maybe/README.md

 cp .env.example .env
 ```

-Create a new secret for using
+Create a new secret using
 `openssl rand -base64 32`
 and populate `NEXTAUTH_SECRET` in your `.env` file.
 Then run: